10 Common Models in Machine Learning

 • Define the search method (optimization)

-• Implement some sort of validation technique and collect the corresponding performance metrics
+• Implement a validation technique and collect the corresponding performance metrics

-• Evaluate the results on unseen data with the chosen model
+• Evaluate the chosen model on unseen data

 • Interpret the results